oskarrough/codesandnotes/Chapters/Performance/01 Performance.md

 Tip from Captain Obvious: Don't use stuff you don't need.

+- How would you optimize a websites assets/resources?
+- File concatenation, File minification, CDN Hosted, Caching
+- Serve site assets from multiple domains?
+- Why?
+How many resources will a browser download from a given domain at a time?
+- Perceived performance. decreate page load

 ## HTTP Requests

 Reduce HTTP requests to an absolute minimum.
 Concatenate files.
 Use parallels requests.